zorko-io/zorko/README.md

-# zorko
+# Zorko

-Platform to explore data and collaborate around it
+Open platform to explore and collaborate around data

+> Note: Project is in stage of concept discussion.
+Just ideas and POCs.

+## Documentation

+TBD ...

+## Contribution

+TBD ...